News For Public Officials . . . . Get the Newsletter - It's FREENFPO Home Strategic Campaign News Campaign Tool Chest Our Readers Write

 Foreign and Domestic Data Miners

 If the goal of redaction is to protect local citizens from outside criminals, redacting nine numbers from online documents will do little to protect anyone.
-It is the whole document that must be removed from the Internet.
+It is the whole document that must be removed from the Internet and returned to the secure confines of the courthouse.

 The Constitution promises all citizens that we will be secure in our papers not just a few bits of information that might be extracted from the papers.
 Their is no security in papers published over the Internet where they are easily searched and seized by anyone on the other side of the world.
 Removing a Security Number does nothing to protect the either the document or the people.
 Extracting this number from the documents while publishing the rest of the document is like hiding the key to an unlocked box.